 BACKGROUND: All owners and operators of WDSs within the District are required to annually submit water production information to the District.
 In 1980, District Ordinance No. 1 defined a WDS as works within the District used for the collection, storage, transmission, or distribution of water from the source of supply to the connection of a system providing water service to any connection including all water-gathering facilities and water-measuring devices.
 Therefore, all wells within the District are considered to be WDSs.
 However, until the adoption of Ordinance No. 96 in 2001, only multiple-parcel WDSs were required to obtain a permit from the District.
-Other refinements to the Rules and Regulations governing WDSs were added with the adoption of Ordinance No. 105 in 2002; Ordinance No. 106 in 2003; Ordinance No. 118 in 2005; Ordinance No. 122 in 2006; Ordinance 160 in 2014; and Ordinance 175 in 2016.
+Other refinements to the Rules and Regulations governing WDSs were added with the adoption of Ordinance No. 122 in 2006; Ordinance 160 in 2014; and Ordinance 175 in 2016.
 For the third consecutive year, no new WDSs were established in WY 2019, although 12 Requests for Confirmation of Exemption were approved during this period.